 The Fender Player Stratocaster

 Fender Player Series electric guitars are budget versions of high-end American-made Fender instruments.
 This means they are a great way to add an amazing Fender Stratocaster to your collection for a fraction of the price of a USA-made Strat.

 One of the ways they cut costs is to outsource construction to their facility in Mexico.
 This is why Fender Player instruments are referred to as Made-in-Mexico or MIM Stratocasters, a moniker once owned by the Standard Series they replaced.

 Fender also uses slightly lower-quality components and woods than what you’d typically see in their American instruments, but that doesn’t mean these are badly made guitars.
 The MIM Stratocaster is among the best electric guitars under $1000.

-There many different models made in Mexico and this article intends to touch on the most popular, starting with the basic SSS version.
+There are many different models made in Mexico and this article intends to touch on the most popular, starting with the basic SSS version.
 This is the base model with three single-coil pickups, and it is the classic design that put the Strat on the map, over sixty years ago.

-The Stratocaster sound works well in rock, blues, country and even jazz.
-Thanks to the 5-way pickup selector there are a wide range of tones to choose from.
+The Stratocaster sound works well in rock, blues, country, and even jazz.
+Thanks to the 5-way pickup selector there is a wide range of tones to choose from.
 While the MIM version of this guitar may not have the higher-end appointments of the American version, it still sounds amazing.

-However, if you are hoping to play heavier forms of music you may want to look at an MIM Strat with a different pickups configuration.
+However, if you are hoping to play heavier forms of music you may want to look at a MIM Strat with a different pickup configuration.

 - Three single-coil pickups will give you those classic Strat sounds players like Hendrix, Clapton, and Stevie Ray Vaughan made famous.